Caution Updated:

 City Council is the decision maker for all amendments to a local area plan.

 The goal of public engagement isn’t to reach consensus or make everyone happy.
 Public engagement considers input from those affected before making decisions.
 Public input is an important part of local area planning, but is one of many areas of consideration.
 Other areas include: City policies, professional expertise, context, trends, and equity.
-All of which factor into the ultimate decision-making process and concept development.

 This information has no legal status and cannot be used as an official interpretation of the various bylaws, codes and regulations currently in effect.
 The City of Calgary accepts no responsibility to persons relying solely on this information.
 Web pages are updated periodically.